huseyindeniz/gitops-lab/README.md

 - ✅ GPU support for AI/ML training and inference pipelines

+### Blockchain

+- 🔲 Deploy a stateful Avalanche Node on the cloud using Kubernetes StatefulSets.
+- 🔲 Deploy a stable Avalanche CLI environment on the cloud, accessible via SSH for managing Avalanche Subnets and network operations.

+### Gaming

+- 🔲 Install Colyseus Server on the Kubernetes cluster to manage and deploy multiplayer game servers.
+- 🔲 Deploy a Phaser 3 game that uses the Colyseus client to interact with the Colyseus server for proper testing and demonstration of multiplayer functionality.

 ## Note on Database Migrations in Kubernetes

 Handling database migrations in Kubernetes was initially challenging due to the lack of built-in mechanisms to enforce dependency order between deployments.
 To address this, I now use **Argo CD hooks** to run migrations before application pods are updated, ensuring the database schema is always in sync with the application.